A PROVEN SOLUTION

 Stormwater management programs can be “customized” to meet a community’s needs.
 The most successful programs have simple fees, are operated by experts and have a strategic plan with citizen accountability.

 Bandaid fixes and one-time monies are not the answer.
 Local communities have a choice.
-They can either get on board early with low fees or non-compliance and federal consent decrees will bring higher fees in the future.
+They can either get on board early with low fees or be at risk for non-compliance and federal consent decrees that bring higher stormwater fees and higher insurance rates.

 Stormwater Utility Survey Results

-Fees ranged from zero to $45 per month.
+According to the 2024 national survey, SWU fees range from $2.00 to $50.00 per month.
 The survey graphic shows the spatial distribution of monthly fees.
 As observed in previous surveys, no state has all high fees.
 Even states with higher fees also have some utilities with much lower fees.
 The range of fee amounts usually reflects stormwater needs and local political realities.